Book cover

 }

-To enhance the clarity of this method, a developer decided to perform seven Extract Method operations.
+To enhance this method’s clarity, a developer decided to perform seven Extract Method operations.
 Each extracted method became responsible for creating one of the tables.
 By examining the names of these methods, we can easily infer the tables they create.
 After these extractions, the onCreate method only calls the extracted methods, as shown below.
 The method’s size has been reduced from over 200 lines to just seven lines.
-It’s also worth noting that the extracted methods also have a parameter representing the database where the tables should be created.
+It’s also worth noting that each extracted method has a parameter representing the database where the tables should be created.

 public void onCreate(SQLiteDatabase database) {